Clubs at Dodgen 2022-23

 Dungeons & Dragons Club

-This is a club for experienced students who enjoy playing Dungeons and Dragons.
-Come to Room #639 at 8:15 AM on Friday mornings to play the game and make friends with similar interests.
-See Mrs. Halverson with any questions.
+This is a club for all students who enjoy playing Dungeons & Dragons or would like to learn how to play.
+Meet Mrs. Halverson at the front office at 8:00 AM on Wednesday mornings to “roll for initiative” and make friends with similar interests.
+Contact Donna.Halverson@cobbk12.org with any questions.

 Faculty Sponsor: Donna Halverson